Unayzah, Jordan

-Uneizah, or Qasr Uneizah, (قصر عنيزة) is a historical site located in Al-Husseiniya District in the Ma'an Governorate, about 36 kilometers north of the city of Ma'an, along the Amman–Aqaba desert highway.
+Uneizah, or Qasr Uneizah, (قصر عنيزة) is a historical site located in Al-Husseiniya District in the Ma'an Governorate of Jordan, about 36 kilometers north of the city of Ma'an along the Amman–Aqaba desert highway.

 Geography

 Uneizah rises to an elevation of about 1,000 meters above sea level.

 Name

-It was named after Jabal Uneizah, which is known for its black volcanic stone.
+It was named after the nearby mountain Jabal Uneizah, which is known for its black volcanic stone.